stephenba4/pencil/README.md

+This project focusses on the folder structure, types of files, code, and technologies that are necessary to set up a web application using Ruby and HTML.
+There is a front-end and back-end that communicate utilizing a technology called Sinatra, which offers a server.
+This project takes input from the user interface, passes it to the back-end where it is manipulated, and then it is passed back to the user interface where it is viewable.
+Below are the steps to utilize this project.

 Steps to run the Pencil project on your local machine:

 1. Download the Pencil project files from GitHub (https://github.com/stephenba4/pencil) to somewhere on your computer.